 Frozen margaritas are the best kind of margarita!
 Grab your favorite tequila and your blender to whip up some restaurant-style icy margs at home.

-My husband and I like to mix it up and visit different spots, but our favorite spot by far always has amazing street tacos and the best frozen margaritas (and frosé) at the ready in a big, slushy machine.
+Our favorite spot by far has amazing street tacos and they always have the best frozen margaritas (and frosé) at the ready, spinning in a big slushy machine behind the bar.

 - Frozen margaritas are an easy recipe to make at home with a blender, ice and margarita ingredients.